bigcommerce/dev-docs/docs/api-docs/catalog/currencies/currencies-overview.md

 ## Pre-Configuring the Store

+<a id="pre-configuring-the-store"></a>

-Before enabling multiple currencies on a store, ensure it is configured as follows:
+Before setting up multiple currencies on a store, ensure the store is configured as follows:
 * Stripe Payment Gateway
 * Stencil Theme
 * Optimized One-Page Checkout